Bearaby Cotton Napper Weighted Blanket Review

 Interestingly, each weight only comes in one width and length, as the company decided to focus on individual weighted blankets.

-When I emailed them to ask about the sizes, they explained how they think this is a more effective approach than making giant king-size weighted blankets to fit bed sizes.
-Those either end up being colossally heavy or spreading the weight over such a large surface area that it becomes less effective.
+When I emailed them to ask about the sizes, they explained that they think this is a more effective approach than making weighted blankets to fit bed sizes.

-I know choosing the right weight can be confusing.
-Remember that you can exchange it for a different weight if you think lighter or heavier would be better after trying it for a few nights.
+Choosing the right weight can be confusing, but you can exchange the Bearaby for a different weight if you think lighter or heavier would be better after trying it for a few nights.

 Cover

-It’s worth pointing out that the Bearaby Napper doesn’t have the option of an additional cover; it’s a one-piece weighted blanket.
-You can put your own bedding on top of it if you want to change the look.
+It’s worth pointing out that the Bearaby Cotton Napper doesn’t have the option of an additional cover; it’s a one-piece weighted blanket.
+You can put your own bedding on top of it if you want to change the look though.

 How good is it for relaxing on the sofa?